TVoidS/Spirit-Vein-Cultivation/README.md

 # Spirit-Vein-Cultivation
+## Inspiration:
 This is a rendition of the "game" the MC plays in the story "A Spirit Vein's Guide to Immortality" by TrueDawn on Royal Road.
 Found Here: https://www.royalroad.com/fiction/49668/a-spirit-veins-guide-to-immortality

+## Setup/Install:
+To setup this game, you'll likely have to find assets that you like to represent all the buttons.
+Later I might make custom buttons to avoid this restriction, but GameDev market resources are to be used in projects, but not in a way that is easily isolated (hide the images in some way really)
+Otherwise, just download the entire project and run the index.html It should work, but the buttons won't appear

 ## TODO:
 ### Planned for this Branch: